Tamim-MD/AdvancedC_Project_24013607/Readme.md

 # Hanji — Korean Vocabulary Trainer

 Hanji is a small command-line program written in C for practicing Korean vocabulary.
-It provides a simple menu to add, edit, delete, and study vocabulary pairs, and stores everything in a plain text file so your data persists between runs.
+It provides a simple menu to add, delete, and study vocabulary pairs, and stores everything in a plain text file so your data persists between runs.

 ---

 ## Features
-- Add, edit, and delete Korean ⇄ English word pairs
+- Add, and delete Korean ⇄ English word pairs
 - Study mode to review all saved words
 - Automatic load/save to `data/vocabulary.txt`
 - UTF-8 support for Hangul display on Windows